 What happens when you don’t activate a credit card

-If you’re feeling a bit of buyer’s remorse when your credit card comes in the mail, don’t think that if you never activate it, the account will close on its own—it won’t.
-In fact, not activating your credit card can negatively affect your credit score and leave you open to credit card fraud.
+Don’t assume that if you never activate your credit card, the account will close on its own—it won’t.
+In fact, not activating your credit card may negatively affect your credit score and leave you open to credit card fraud.

 How not activating a credit card affects your credit score

-For instance, fees associated with secured credit cards or annual fees will still be charged to your account regardless if the card is activated or not.
-If you’re not paying attention, late fees and interest will accrue on your card while late payments and poor credit utilization will be reported to credit bureaus.
+This is why it’s important to activate your credit card right away.
+If you ignore your credit card activation or throw your card in a drawer, any fees related to that card will still take effect when due.
+Many people don’t realize that credit card annual fees, as well as fees associated with secured credit cards, will be charged to your account regardless of whether the card is activated or not.
+If you’re not paying attention, late fees and interest will start to accrue on your card while late payments and poor credit utilization will be reported to credit bureaus.

-What to do if you want to close the account
+What to do if you don’t want to activate your credit card

 If you wait too long to activate, some credit card companies may reach out to you.
-A call from the credit card company may remind you about the card, and if you want to close the account, you can do so over the phone at that time.
-However, closing the card may negatively affect your credit score by reducing your overall available credit and increasing your credit utilization ratio.
+Your credit card issuer may even call you to remind you about the card—and if you want to close the account, you can do so over the phone at that time.
+You can also contact your credit card issuer directly to begin the process of closing the account on your own.
+Keep in mind that closing a credit card account may negatively affect your credit score by reducing your overall available credit and increasing your credit utilization ratio.

 The bottom line